 Explore the Legendary Les Grands Goulets: a French balcony road

-Built between 1844 and 1851, Les Grands Goulets is the name of a legendary road located in the Drôme department in the Auvergne-Rhône-Alpes region of France.
-The road was closed to vehicles and pedestrian in 2005.
-Vertigo guaranteed.
-It’s one of the French balcony roads.
+Built between 1844 and 1851, Les Grands Goulets is a legendary road located in the Drôme department in the Auvergne-Rhône-Alpes region of France.
+The road was closed to vehicles and pedestrians in 2005, with vertigo guaranteed.
+It's one of the famous French balcony roads.

 How long is Les Grands Goulets road?